web-platform-tests/wpt/docs/test-style-guidelines.md

 #### Overlapped text

-Tests of the 'line-height', 'font-size' and similar properties can sometimes be devised in such a way that a failure will result in the text overlapping.
+Tests of the `line-height`, `font-size` and similar properties can sometimes be devised in such a way that a failure will result in the text overlapping.

 #### The word "FAIL"

-Some properties lend themselves well to this kind of test, for example 'quotes' and 'content'.
+Some properties lend themselves well to this kind of test, for example `quotes` and `content`.
 The idea is that if the word "FAIL" appears anywhere, something must have gone wrong.

 [Example][fail-example]